idsulik/swama/README.md

 go build -o swama
 ```

-Ensure that the binary is placed in a directory included in your `PATH`.

 ## Usage

-Swama provides several commands for interacting with your Swagger/OpenAPI file:
+After installation, you can use the `swama` command to interact with Swagger/OpenAPI files.

-### General Usage
+### General Command Usage

 ```bash
 swama [command]